2025 Essential guidance: Frequently asked questions (FAQs)

 Question 6: Am I able to apply to a training programme of my choice?

-You apply to the programme of your choice and express preferences for alternative choices at a later stage of the process.
+Initially when you apply you will be asked to specify your first choice region, and then at a later stage of the process (if you are invited to interview) you will be asked to express preferences for the training posts on offer.
 If you limit your choice, you may not be offered a training slot if your final ranking is not high enough to secure your preferences.
 You should read the websites of your chosen programme(s) for local details.
-You should ensure you understand local expectations for relocation/local work travel if you preference programmes at a distance from your current home.
+You should ensure you understand local expectations for relocation/local work travel if you preference programmes at a distance from your current home - information on regions and their available posts can be found here.

 Question 7: I have previously held a specialty training number in public health but relinquished/ was removed from my post.
 I wish to return to specialty training.
 Is this possible?